-- 19.7.1 The awarding of the qualification shall only be approved after the student produces sufficient evidence to show that he/she has: - (i) an article from the study accepted for publication in an accredited journal; or - (ii) two papers accepted for national or international conference proceedings that meet the DHET's criteria for credit-bearing conference proceedings; or - (iii) two articles submitted to a DHET-approved journal for publication; or - (iv) a registered patent or art exhibition. - 19.7.2 Evidence must be submitted together with the final copies of the study.
-On receipt of evidence that the candidate has met one of these requirements, the promoter, HoD and Faculty Dean will append their signatures to form LS217.1. - 19.7.3 In addition to these requirements, faculties also have the right to set additional criteria to which the student must adhere.
+- 19.7.1 The awarding of the qualification shall only be approved after the student produces sufficient evidence to show that he/she has: - (i) an article from the study accepted for publication in an accredited journal; - (ii) two papers accepted for national or international conference proceedings that meet the DHET's criteria for credit-bearing conference proceedings; - (iii) two articles submitted to a DHET-approved journal for publication (and accepted to be subjected to review); or - (iv) a registered patent or art exhibition. - 19.7.2 Evidence must be submitted together with the final copies of the study.
+On receipt of evidence that the candidate has met one of these requirements, the promoter, HoD, and faculty dean will append their signatures to form LS 217.1. - 19.7.3 Evidence of the Turnitin report for similarity and proof of language editing must be submitted as part of the thesis. - 19.7.4 In addition to these requirements, faculties also have the right to set additional criteria to which the student must adhere.